-In December 2005, the Company entered into an employment agreement with Ms. Luscinski.
-The agreement is initially for a period of one year; however the agreement automatically extends for an additional year on each anniversary date unless Ms. Luscinski has given notice, not less than 90 days prior to such date, that she does not wish to extend the agreement.
-The current terms of the agreement will expire in November 2006 unless extended automatically or otherwise.
-The agreement provides for the payment of base salary and incentive compensation and for the provision of certain fringe benefits to the executive.
-The initial annual salary for Ms. Luscinski is \$235,000.
-The salary amount is subject to review annually by the Compensation Committee.
-The agreement requires the executive to refrain from competing with the Company and from soliciting Company employees for a period of 12 months following termination for any reason.
-The agreement also provides for certain payments and benefits for the executive should her employment with the Company be terminated because of death or disability, by the executive for good reason or by the Company without cause, as further defined in the agreement.
-In general, in the case of a termination by the executive for good reason, or by the Company without cause, the executive will receive up to one year's salary and bonus, an extension of benefits for one year and an acceleration of vesting for stock options and restricted stock which otherwise would vest during the next 12 months.
-Upon a change of control, as defined in the agreement, the executive is eligible for payment of up to one year's salary and bonus, an extension of benefits for one year and an acceleration good reason, and restricted stock.
+In December 2005, the Company entered into employment agreements with Mr. Chicoyne and Ms. Luscinski.
+Each agreement was initially for a period of one year; however the agreement automatically extends for an additional year on each anniversary date unless either party has given notice, not less than 90 days prior to such date, that such party does not wish to extend the agreement.
+The current terms of these agreements will expire in November 2008 unless extended automatically or otherwise.
+Each agreement provides for the payment of base salary and incentive compensation and for the provision of certain fringe benefits to the executive.
+Under their respective employment agreements, the initial annual salary for Mr. Chicoyne was \$175,000 and the initial salary for Ms. Luscinski was \$235,000.
+These salary amounts are subject to review annually by the Compensation Committee.
+Mr. Chicoyne's and Ms. Luscinski's annual salaries for fiscal year 2007 under these agreements were \$220,000 and \$262,500, respectively.
+The agreements require our executive officers to refrain from competing with the Company and from soliciting Company employees for a period of 12 months following termination for any reason.
+Each agreement also provides for certain payments and benefits for an executive upon a change-in-control or if his employment with the Company is terminated because of death or disability, by the executive for good reason or by the Company without cause.
+The events constituting cause, good reason and a change-in-control are specified in the agreement.
+The payments and benefits under the agreement with Ms. Luscinski and Mr. Chicoyne, in each of these circumstances (including the tax gross-up payment), are the same as those provided for Messrs.
+Graziano and Green in each of their employment agreements, except that (1) the cash severance payments to be made upon a termination by the executive for good reason, or by the Company without cause, whether before or after a change-in-control, is one times the relevant sum (as oppose